University of Melbourne Medicine and La Trobe University - detailed entry requirements and how Melbourne/La Trobe compare with other universities

 Guaranteed Entry - through La Trobe University's Bachelor of Biomedical Science (Medical) undergraduate degree.

 Changes to medical programs in Australia to support and encourage more rural students have recently been approved.
 From 2019, domestic students who have a rural background are able to undertake La Trobe University's Biomedical Science (Medical) degree.
-This degree provides a guaranteed entry path to medicine at the University of Melbourne.
+This degree provides a guaranteed entry path to medicine at the University of Melbourne provided the student has a weighted average mark of 75%.
 A key requirement is students need to continue to live and practice medicine in the country after they graduate.
+There are 20 places allocated in the Doctor of Medicine (rural) degree to students coming through the La Trobe Bachelor of Medical Science (Medical) path.

 The rural nature of the program is evident with undergraduate studies being undertaken in Albury-Wodonga and Bendigo, with the Doctor of Medicine subsequently being undertaken predominantly in Shepparton.